-Replace Zoo Staff Lunchroom Flooring: The flooring in the staff lunchroom was replaced. (\$4,393)
+Replace Zoo Staff Lunchroom Flooring: The flooring in the staff lunchroom was replaced.
+This project cost \$4,392.94.
+(2012)

 Relocate X-Ray Machine: The X-Ray machine was removed from the clinic before the flooring could be replaced.
-Once the clinic flooring was replaced, the X-Ray machine was returned to its original location and recalibrated. (\$2,750)
+Once the clinic flooring was replaced, the X-Ray machine was returned to its original location and recalibrated.
+This project cost \$3,150.
+(2012)

 Replace Clinic Flooring: The flooring in the clinic was replaced.
 The previous flooring was cracked, which was unsanitary.
-New resilient flooring was installed in the clinic office, laboratory, surgery room, and examination room. (\$25,358)
+New resilient flooring was installed in the clinic office, laboratory, surgery room, and examination room.
+This project cost \$20,335.79.
+(2012)

-Replace Exhibit Flooring: The floors in the ocelot, bat, and sand cat exhibits were resealed. (\$6,100)
+Replace Exhibit Flooring: The floors in the ocelot, bat, and sand cat exhibits were resealed.
+This project cost \$5,022.01.
+(2012)

 South Facing Courtyard Roof: The roof on the main building facing the courtyard had deteriorated and was missing asphalt shingles.
-The twenty-five year old roof was replaced with a new-shingled roof. (\$16,138)
+The twenty five year old roof was replaced with a new shingled roof.
+This project cost \$16,137.50.
+(2012)

 Tiger Keeper Safety Airlock: This project installed a safety airlock in the tiger exhibit.
-The airlock provides a second barrier between the keeper and the tigers. (\$4,990)
+The airlock provides a second barrier between the keeper and the tigers.
+This project cost \$4,990.00.
+(2012)